ecnepsnai/otto/docs/client.md

 ### Manual Configuration

-You may also manually configure the otto client with a configuration file.
+You may also manually configure the Otto client with a configuration file.
 The configuration file is a JSON file with a single, top-level object.
-The `otto_client.conf` configuration file must be in the same directory as the otto client binary.
+The `otto_client.conf` configuration file must be in the same directory as the Otto client binary.

 |Property|Required|Description|
 |-|-|-|